 Since then, the association has required all commercial trucks to carry electronic logging devices (ELDs) that automatically record truck and driver data, including hours on the road.
 Because the records are electronic, drivers cannot tamper with their service hours logs.

-The FMCSA reports that as of May 2018, ELDs had cut back on hours-of-service violations by 50%.
+The FMCSA reports that as of May 2018, ELDs had cut back on maximum driver hour violations by 50%.

-What Effects Do HOS Rules Have on My Truck Accident Claim?
+What Effect Does the Maximum Driver Hours Regulation Have on My Truck Accident Claim?

 To build a truck wreck case, your attorney will need to prove that the truck driver or company was negligent and caused your injuries.
 Pulling the driving records from the truck’s electronic logging device can provide critical evidence for a truck wreck attorney’s investigation and case.